-Instructors must obtain and submit written permission from copyright holders for items that he/she wishes to place on reserve that are not exempt from copyright law.
+Instructors must obtain and submit written permission from copyright holders for items that are not exempt from copyright law.
 The Copyright Clearance Center can help.

 Submitting Reserve Requests